AVSimulation/SCANeR-Quick-Starts/Pages/HT_Define_and_Record_my_KPI/HOWTO_DefineAndRecordMyKPI.md

 ##### Define your KPI:

 ​	To define your KPI in order to be accessible in the `ANALYSIS` mode, you need to send the information you want on an `exportChannel`.
+> **Note:** An export channel is a range of open channels on SCANeR simulation bus for end-users to easily exchange custom I/O with SCANeR environments.

 To do so, you need to create a script: